Résumé

 Punch Through is such an amazing place to work at, I'm lost for words. 😄

-Punch Through is a small startup-sized engineering and product development firm that specializes in building Bluetooth connected products—specifically BLE (Bluetooth Low Energy) products.
-I write Android, macOS and iOS apps here for the company’s internal products as well as for external client projects.
+Punch Through is a medtech engineering and product development firm that specializes in building Bluetooth connected products—specifically BLE (Bluetooth Low Energy) products.
+We work on medical device software and architecture projects, ranging from small prototypes to full-fledged FDA-compliant medical device software systems.

 Learning BLE has been a very fulfilling experience for me and writing code that interacts with real physical devices never gets old.
 I've come to learn about, be frustrated at, and finally understand and be at peace with the nuances and quirks of working with the Android and iOS Bluetooth APIs.